-Why would you make an item when you can just buy it at the mall or online already completed?
+Why would you make an item if you could just buy it in the mall or online, which is already completed?

 • Has no history or connection to us

 • It may not be as we envisaged

 But most of all, it turns out we are missing out on some much-needed benefits.
 As humans, we have a desire to design and create for ourselves through DIY projects and the need to use our hands.

 Therapeutic, calming, thought provoking – research shows us that creating with our hand enhances mental health and boosts happiness.
 I remember spending time making felt Christmas trees with friends and how it relaxed us all when we had something to focus on.